The EHC Think Tank

 External Think Tank work: a platform for co-creation and systems change

-Each year the Think Tank runs working ‘sessions’ – or workstreams – dedicated to a specific European priority area.
-In 2021-2022, these areas are identified as:
+Each year the Think Tank runs working ‘sessions’ – so-called workstreams – dedicated to a specific European priority area.
+In 2021-2023, these areas are identified as:

 - Patient registries,